tomxue/ReSampler/README.md

 * a requirement to have a simple command-line tool to be used in a script to convert a large collection of audio files
 * a need for a *quality* SRC tool, as the quality of other offerings (both commercial and free) varies wildly from terrific to appalling

-Future versions of this project are anticipated to receive a dramatic speed improvement through the use of SIMD vectorisation, multithreading, and more efficient FIR filter designs.
+Future versions of this project are anticipated to receive a dramatic speed improvement through the use of multithreading, and more efficient FIR filter designs.

 ## Usage